 2.4.
-Fourier Transform Infrared (FTIR) Spectroscopic Analysis as a thin film.
-Transmittance spectra are measured in the wavelength range from $4000~\rm cm^{-1}$ to $500~\rm cm^{-1}$ .
+Fourier Transform Infrared (FTIR) Spectroscopic Analysis

+Spectra are usually obtained using an FTIR spectrophotometer.
+The liquid/ derivatised wood samples and the polyesters are each supplied on a NaCl crystal as a thin film.
+Transmittance spectra are measured in the wavelength range from 4000 cm-1 to 500 cm-1.
 The method helps to identify the characteristic functional groups in liquefaction products.